mikolajroszak/qsp-protocol-node/deployment/local/README.md

 The node runs as a Docker container.
 The image is hosted on Quantstamp's private repository.
 The steps assume a Unix-like operating system.

+**Note**: all commands should be run from the location of this README document.
+All paths are relative to this README's folder.

 ### Quick start (developers)
 If you have AWS crdentials on your machine and would like to run the node with default settings, default account (`0x60463b7ee0c3d33def3a05313597b1300f6de62b`) that's already whitelisted for